myckolay/myckolay.github.io/README.md

 # myckolay.github.io
-This repo for tasks to learning python and javascript via course prometheus.org.ua
+This repo for lerning python, javascript etc.